Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

 have environment variables set or special configuration flags passed to locate our OpenSSL.
 You can see this mechanism in the [clamav](https://github.com/Homebrew/homebrew-core/blob/ae2206f3e5bb2a7c0065ae1b164d2d011b85858b/Formula/clamav.rb#L38) formula.
-Usually this is unnecessary because when OpenSSL is specified as a dependency Homebrew temporarily prepends the `$PATH` with that prefix.
+Usually this is unnecessary because Homebrew sets up our [build environment](https://github.com/Homebrew/brew/blob/fb3bec8d70d375a97554d4c3fed82ad2332b2191/Library/Homebrew/extend/ENV/super.rb) to favour finding `keg_only` formulae first.

 Homebrew maintains a special [tap that provides other useful system duplicates](https://github.com/Homebrew/homebrew-dupes).